ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/attachments/loading.dotnet.markdown

 # Attachments: Loading Attachments

-There are a few methods that allow you to download attachments from a database:
+There are a few methods that allow you to load attachments from a database:

-**session.Advanced.Attachments.Get** can be used to download an attachment or multiple attachments.
+**session.Advanced.Attachments.Get** can be used to load an attachment or multiple attachments.
-**session.Advanced.Attachments.GetNames** can be used to download all attachment names that are attached to a document.
+**session.Advanced.Attachments.GetNames** can be used to load all attachment names that are attached to a document.
-**session.Advanced.Attachments.GetRevision** can be used to download an attachment of a revision document.
+**session.Advanced.Attachments.GetRevision** can be used to load an attachment of a revision document.
 **session.Advanced.Attachments.Exists** can be used to determine if an attachment exists on a document.

 ## Syntax